sbackus/antifa-witches/README.md

 ## PREFERRED PRAXIS
 1. Making beautiful art / Making provocative art
-2. Radical Selfcare / Violent direct action
+2. Non-violent direct action / Violent direct action
 3. Journalism, truth telling & education / Espianoge & deplatforming
 4. Community building and outreach / Mass protest and general strike
-5. Benevolent witchcraft / Non-violent direct action
+5. Benevolent witchcraft / Malevolent witchcraft
 6. Blogging / Hacktivism

 Preferred Praxis come in pairs.
-If **witch** is greater than 3 use the one on the left as your Preferred Praxis.
+If your **witch** stat is greater than 3 use the one on the left as your Preferred Praxis.
-If **antifa** is greater than 3 use the one on the right as your Preferred Praxis.
+If your **antifa** stat is greater than 3 use the one on the right as your Preferred Praxis.
 If they're both 3, you choose.

 Write down names and pronouns for your witch.